jeff4/a7/src/pages/posts/23-chap8-notes.md

 ### 33 JH Break

 1. Training algorithms for deep learning models are usually iterative and thus require the user to specify some initial point from which to begin the iterations.
-1. Moreover, training deep models isa suﬃciently diﬃcult task that most algorithms are strongly aﬀected by the choiceof initialization.
+1. Moreover, training deep models is a suﬃciently diﬃcult task that most algorithms are strongly aﬀected by the choice of initialization.
 1. The initial point can determine whether the algorithm converges at all, with some initial points being so unstable that the algorithm encounters numerical diﬃculties and fails altogether.
 1. When learning does converge, the initial point can determine how quickly learning converges and whether it converges toa point with high or low cost.